Bibi-VN/Autonomous_Robot/README.md

 ## 🧠 Behavior Architecture

-The robot's high-level behavior is structured as a hierarchical **Behavior Tree (BT)**, consisting of modular subtrees for mapping, perception, planning, navigation, and manipulation.
+The robot's behavior is structured as a hierarchical **Behavior Tree (BT)**, consisting of modules for mapping, perception, planning, navigation, and manipulation.

 ### 🔹 Root Node: `Main` (Sequence)